illustration of a point of light with many different light streamers extending from it.

 Long-tail keywords are unpopular phrases that users only search a few times per month.
 In other words, they include all the terms that live in the elongated section of the keyword graph.

 That’s all there is to it.
-Long-tail has nothing to do with difficulty, specificity, conversions, or the length of the query.
+The definition has nothing to do with difficulty, specificity, conversions, or the length of the query.
 Those qualifiers may be correlated, but they don’t define the concept.

 Ultimately, it boils down to how many users type the same query into their search bar each month.
 When we plot real data, it’s much easier to see where each section of the graph begins and ends.